canonical/lxd/specs/rest-api.md

 Unauthenticated endpoints are clearly identified as such below.

+# API versioning
+The list of supported major API versions can be retrieved using GET /.

+The reason for a major API bump is if the API breaks backward compatibility.

+Feature additions done without breaking backward compatibility only result in a bump of the compat version which can be used by the client to check if a given feature is supported by the server.

 # Return values
 There are three standard return types:
  * Standard return value